-In each of these three schools, we run a core programme for the younger refugee children, with the aim of preparing them for entry tests into the public education system, a crucial factor in their chances of success.
-We also run programmes of catch-up education for older children who are over the age of compulsory education, and consequently have reduced access to the public system.
+Our aim is to prevent this educational deficit.
+We have established three non-formal schools in Lebanon: in Beirut, Arsal and Saida.
+In each of these schools, we run a core programme for the younger refugee children with the aim of preparing them for entry tests into the Lebanese public education system.
+We also run ‘catch-up’ education programmes for older children who are over the age of compulsory education, and consequently have reduced access to the public system.
 Finally, we offer literacy programmes for younger and older refugee women, as a means of empowering them to navigate a new world.